Friends in Trouble

 Friends in trouble (Spanish: Amigos en apuros) is a 2018 Peruvian comedy film written and directed by Joel Calero & Lucho Cáceres (in his directorial debut).
 It stars Lucho Cáceres and Christian Thorsen.
 It premiered on October 18, 2018 in Peruvian theaters.

 Synopsis

 Fico is devastated by his recent divorce and Manolo, his lifelong friend, decides to move in with him.
 What Fico doesn't know is that Manolo is fleeing from some gangsters who are chasing him.
-Before they know it, they will already be involved in a series of crazy entanglements that will finally lead them to discover the true meaning of friendship.
+Before they know it, they get involved in a series of crazy entanglements that will finally lead them to discover the true meaning of friendship.

 Cast

 The actors participating in this film are: